rackerlabs/rackspace-how-to/content/cloud-databases/upgrade-a-cloud-databases-instance-from-mysql-56-to-mysql-57.md

 ---
-permalink: upgrade-a-cloud-databases-instance-from-mysql-51-to-mysql-56/
+permalink: upgrade-a-cloud-databases-instance-from-mysql-56-to-mysql-57/
-audit_date: '2018-12-13'
+audit_date: '2019-01-03'
-title: Upgrade a Cloud Databases instance from MySQL 5.1 to MySQL 5.6
+title: Upgrade a Cloud Databases instance from MySQL 5.6 to MySQL 5.7
 type: article
-created_date: '2014-07-03'
+created_date: '2019-01-03'
-created_by: Rose Contreras
+created_by: Kate Dougherty
-last_modified_date: '2018-12-13'
+last_modified_date: '2019-01-03'
 last_modified_by: Kate Dougherty
 product: Cloud Databases
 product_url: cloud-databases
 ---

-This article shows you how to upgrade from a Cloud Databases MySQL&reg; 5.1 instance to a new MySQL 5.6 instance.
+This article shows you how to upgrade from a Cloud Databases MySQL&reg;
+5.6 instance to a new MySQL 5.7 instance.
 The steps assume that you haven't enabled the root database user on the source or destination instance and that you're using the Rackspace [Cloud Control Panel](http://login.rackspace.com) to manage your Cloud Databases.

 Because database replication isn't available, this article includes some additional steps to ensure that no content is lost during the migration